wolearyc/ramannoodle/docs/source/dev guide.rst

 * All public-facing functions should raise descriptive TypeError and ValueError exceptions when invalid arguments are provided.
 These sorts of exceptions should not be documented in the docstring.

-* All array arguments should be numpy arrays.
+* All array arguments containing floats should be numpy arrays.
 This should be enforced, when appropriate, through exceptions.

 * Docstring descriptions for array arguments should provide a dimension and shape.
 Uppercase letters can be used for cases where shape is variable.
 For example, "4D array with shape (M,N,3) where M is ... and N is ...".

 * Unless otherwise noted, fractional coordinates are always used.
-Variables for cartesian coordinates always have "cartesian\_" appended.
+Variables that are in Cartesian coordinates always have "cartesian\_" appended.

 * Use classes widely.
 Sometimes, a regular function is all that is needed!

-* With IO functions, ramannoodle attempts to strike a balance between simplicity and flexibility. `import ramannoodle.io` provides access to generic file readers and writers for a variety of file formats.
-However, these generic routines do not offer much customization but do offer simplicity.
-Additional options can be accessed in the code-specific packages, such as `import ramannoodle.io.vasp.poscar`.
-Use of these is preferred.
+* With IO functions, ramannoodle attempts to strike a balance between simplicity and flexibility. ``import ramannoodle.io.generic`` provides access to generic file readers and writers for a variety of file formats.
+These generic routines are rather inflexible but are necessary for certain functionality.
+Users are strongly encouraged to use functions contained in the code-specific IO packages, such as ``import ramannoodle.io.vasp.poscar``.